 - Airline ticket (Please leave your airline ticket at our office in Kathmandu because we may require be changing the date of your departure from Kathmandu

-It is obligatory to possess smart travel insurance or emergency evacuation insurance which is able to cowl evacuation by any suggests that of transportation from high altitude. it's additionally extremely counselled that each one member have cancellation insurance just in case of associate degree accident before departure, or if the trip is cancelled thanks to unforeseen circumstances.
+It is obligatory to possess smart travel insurance or emergency evacuation insurance which is able to cowl evacuation by any suggests that of transportation from high altitude. it's additionally extremely counseled that each one member have cancellation insurance just in case of associate degree accident before departure, or if the trip is canceled thanks to unforeseen circumstances.